The Prompt Is the Brief: What Writing for AI Teaches You About Writing for Humans

 Context Provision

-Compare these two prompts for the same workshop need:
+Compare these prompts for the same workshop need:

 Weak: "Design a leadership workshop for our team."

 Strong: "You are an experienced executive coach.
-Design a 90-minute virtual workshop for 12 mid-level managers (8-15 years experience) in a financial services company undergoing merger integration.
-Objective: Participants should leave with one specific strategy they will implement in the next 30 days to maintain team morale during organizational change.
-Output needed: Timed agenda with facilitation notes, pre-work assignment, and follow-up accountability structure."
+Design a 90-minute virtual workshop for 12 mid-level managers in a financial services company going through a merger.
+Objective: Participants leave with one strategy to maintain team morale during organizational change.
+Output needed: Timed agenda, facilitation notes, pre-work assignment, accountability structure."

 Constraints and Success Criteria

-The iteration process is diagnostic.
-If your AI-generated workshop agenda feels off, the problem usually isn't the AI — it's that your prompt reflected fuzzy thinking about the workshop's purpose.
-The questions you ask yourself while improving a prompt (What exactly do I need?
-Who is this for?
-What does success look like?) are precisely the questions clients should answer before you begin workshop design, but rarely do without prompting.
+If an AI-generated workshop agenda seems off, usually the issue isn’t the AI — it’s your fuzzy thinking about the workshop's purpose.
+The questions you ask to refine a prompt are the same ones clients should consider before workshop design begins, but they often don’t until prompted.

 Practical Framework: The CORE Brief Method

-To bridge AI prompting and client briefing, use the CORE framework — a structure that works for both contexts.
+To connect AI prompting and client briefing, use the CORE framework, applicable to both contexts.

 Context

-Articulate who, where, when, and why with specificity.
-For AI prompts this means role-playing and scenario-setting.
-For client briefs this means participant profiles, organizational dynamics, and historical context that shapes how your workshop will land.
+Define who, where, when, and why in detail.
+For AI, this means role-playing and scenario-setting.
+For clients, this involves participant profiles and organizational dynamics.

 Objective

-State the singular, measurable outcome in behavioral terms.
-Not "improve collaboration" but "participants will have practiced and received feedback on one challenging conversation they need to have with a colleague within 14 days of the workshop."
+State a clear, measurable outcome in behavioral terms.
+Instead of saying "improve collaboration," specify "participants will have practiced and received feedback on one challenging conversation within 14 days."

 Resources and Constraints

-Specify time limits, budget boundaries, format requirements, technology limitations, and non-negotiables.
-For AI, this includes output format and length.
-For clients, it includes logistical realities that affect design choices.
-Communication studies show that structured briefing frameworks reduce clarification questions by 60% and project cycle time by an average of 23%.
+Outline time limits, budgets, format needs, and technology limitations.
+For AI, include output format and length.
+For clients, cover logistical realities that affect design choices.
+Structured briefing frameworks reduce clarification questions and project cycle time.

 Expectations

-Define deliverable format, quality standards, and success metrics.
+Set deliverable formats, quality standards, and success metrics.
 Both AI and human collaborators need to know what "done" looks like.

-CORE in Practice: Using this framework for a sales training workshop might look like:
+CORE in Practice: For a sales training workshop:

-Context - 20 B2B sales reps, 2-8 years experience, selling complex enterprise software, moving from transactional to consultative selling model, previous training was product-focused lectures they found boring.
+Context - 20 B2B sales reps, 2-8 years experience, selling complex software, shifting to consultative sales, previous product-focused training found boring.

-Objective - Each participant completes a recorded practice call using the SPIN questioning framework and receives peer feedback, with 80% achieving at least 4/5 on framework application.
+Objective - Each participant completes a recorded practice call using the SPIN framework, achieving at least a 4/5 rating.

-Resources - 4 hours in-person, $200/person budget, access to recording technology, participants resistant to role-play.
+Resources - 4 hours in-person, $200/person budget, access to recording tech, participants resistant to role-play.

-Expectations - Timed agenda with alternatives for resistance, trainer guide, participant workbook, 30-day follow-up mechanism.
+Expectations - Timed agenda, alternatives for resistance, trainer guide, workbook, 30-day follow-up.

 Common Prompting Mistakes and Their Brief Equivalents